-- · a short sale; - · an offsetting notional principal contract; or - · a futures or forward contract with respect to the partnership interest or substantially identical property.
+- · a short sale; - · an offsetting notional principal contract; or - a futures or forward contract with respect to the partnership interest or substantially identical property.

 Moreover, if a taxpayer has previously entered into a short sale, an offsetting notional principal contract or a futures or forward contract with respect to the partnership interest, the taxpayer will be treated as having sold that position if the taxpayer or a related person then acquires the partnership interest or substantially identical property.
 The Secretary of the Treasury is also authorized to issue regulations that treat a taxpayer that enters into transactions or positions that have substantially the same effect as the preceding transactions as having constructively sold the financial position.
-As of the date of this prospectus supplement, no such regulations have been issued.
+As of the date of this prospectus, no such regulations have been issued.

 Recognition of Gain or Loss on Redemption.
-The receipt by a holder of amounts in redemption of its Series C Preferred Units generally will result in the recognition of taxable gain to the holder for U.S. federal income tax purposes only if and to the extent the amount of redemption proceeds received exceeds its tax basis in all the units (including common units, Series A Preferred Units, Series B Preferred Units and Series C Preferred Units) held by him immediately before the redemption.
-Any such redemption of Series C Preferred Units would result in the recognition of taxable loss to the holder for U.S. federal income tax purposes only if the holder does not hold any other units (including common units, Series A Preferred Units, Series B Preferred Units and Series C Preferred Units) immediately after the redemption and the holder's tax basis in the redeemed Series C Preferred Units exceeds the amounts received by the holder in redemption thereof.
-Any taxable gain or loss recognized under the foregoing rules would be treated in the same manner as taxable gain or loss recognized on a sale of Series C Preferred Units as described above in "Disposition of Series C Preferred Units-Recognition of Gain or Loss on Sale."
+The receipt by a holder of amounts in redemption of its Series B Preferred Units generally will result in the recognition of taxable gain to the holder for U.S. federal income tax purposes only if and to the extent the amount of redemption proceeds received exceeds its tax basis in all the units (including common units and Series B Preferred Units) held by him immediately before the redemption.
+Any such redemption of Series B Preferred Units would result in the recognition of taxable loss to the holder for U.S. federal income tax purposes only if the holder does not hold any other units (including common units and Series B Preferred Units) immediately after the redemption and the holder's tax basis in the redeemed Series B Preferred Units exceeds the amounts received by the holder in redemption thereof.
+Any taxable gain or loss recognized under the foregoing rules would be treated in the same manner as taxable gain or loss recognized on a sale of Series B Preferred Units as described above in "Disposition of Series B Preferred Units-Recognition of Gain or Loss on Sale."

 Allocations Between Transferors and Transferoes.
-Holders of Series C Preferred Units owning Series C Preferred Units as of the applicable record date with respect to a Distribution Payment Date will be entitled to receive the distribution of the guaranteed payment with respect to their Series C Preferred Units on the Distribution Payment Date.
-Purchasers of Series C Preferred Units after such applicable record date will therefore not become entitled to receive a cash distribution of the guaranteed payment on their Series C Preferred Units until the next applicable record date.
+Holders of Series B Preferred Units owning Series B Preferred Units as of the applicable record date with respect to a Distribution Payment Date will be entitled to receive the distribution of the guaranteed payment with respect to their Series B Preferred Units on the Distribution Payment Date.
+Purchasers of Series B Preferred Units after such applicable record date will therefore not become entitled to receive a cash distribution of the guaranteed payment on their Series B Preferred Units until the next applicable record date.

 Notification Requirements.
-A holder of Series C Preferred Units who sells any Series C Preferred Units is generally required to notify us in writing of that sale within 30 days after the sale (or, if earlier, January 15 of the year following the sale), unless a broker or nominee will satisfy such requirement.
-A purchaser of Series C Preferred Units who purchases Series C Preferred Units from another holder of Series C Preferred Units is also generally required to notify us in writing of that purchase within 30 days after the purchase.
+A holder of Series B Preferred Units who sells any Series B Preferred Units is generally required to notify us in writing of that sale within 30 days after the sale (or, if earlier, January 15 of the year following the sale), unless a broker or nominee will satisfy such requirement.
+A purchaser of Series B Preferred Units who purchases Series B Preferred Units from another holder of Series B Preferred Units is also generally required to notify us in writing of that purchase within 30 days after the purchase.
 Upon receiving such notifications, we are required to notify the IRS of that transaction and to furnish specified information to the transferor and transferee.
-Failure to notify us of a sale of Series C Preferred Units, in some cases, may lead to the imposition of penalties.
+Failure to notify us of a sale of Series B Preferred Units, in some cases, may lead to the imposition of penalties.
 However, these reporting requirements do not apply to a sale by an individual who is a citizen of the United States and who effects the sale or exchange through a broker who will satisfy such requirements.